 Need to rent a laptop while yours is at the “hospital?”
 Rent-A-Center offers an array of laptops for rent.
 All of our brand-name laptops are backed by our Worry-Free Guarantee, which provides generous payment, delivery, and setup options.

 When you need new tech fast, turn to Rent-A-Center.
-Visit your nearest Rent-A-Center for a new laptop with low payments. a low price.
-And if you drop the laptop again?
-With our Worry-Free Guarantee, we’ll service or repair your laptop (even provide a loaner if needed) at no extra charge, for the life of your agreement.
+Visit your nearest Rent-A-Center for a new laptop with low payments and a low price.